 If you keep walking further along the beach and palm tree-lined sidewalk, you’ll come to our preferred beach place — Saunders Beach.

-Saunders Beach in Nassau Bahamas
+A Day at the Beach in Nassau Bahamas – Saunders Beach

 From the cruise terminal, it’s about a 20-minute walk.
 It’s pleasant, there are shaded benches along the way should you need to rest or you could take the #10 bus for $1.25 US each.